Codimension one foliations with Bott-Morse singularities II: The Partial stability theorem

 \subsection{Topology of leaves near compact invariant sets with saddles}

-As before, let $N$ be a saddle-type component of the singular set of a foliation $\fa$ with Bott-Morse singularities, and let $\Lambda$ be the union of $N$ and all its separatrices.
+As before, let $N$ be a saddle-type component of the singular set of a Bott-Morse foliation $\fa$ on a manifold $M$, and let $\Lambda$ be the union of $N$ and all its separatrices.
 We want to use the results of the previous sections to compare the topology of the leaves near $\Lambda$ with that of $\Lambda$ itself, so we say first a few words about the latter.
 We start with the case of an isolated saddle.

 Assume $N= \{0\}$ is an isolated saddle with Morse index $r = 1$ or $r = m -1$.
 Since both cases are similar we discuss only the case $r=1$.
 As mentioned earlier, in this case there are two local separatrices, corresponding to the two branches of the hypersurface The saddle is the point $0$ and the set $V \setminus \{0\}$ consists of two connected components.
 It can happen that both components belong to the same leaf or that they belong to different leaves.
 In the first case $\Lambda$ consists of a single leaf $L$, compactified by attaching to it the saddle singularity $0$; this situation is depicted in figure \ref{Figure:isolated1} below.
 One has a self-saddle-connection.